sentient-agi/Sentient-Enclaves-Framework/ra-web-srv/README.md

 - For production, use proper CA-signed certificates
 - The server automatically generates keys if not provided in configuration
 - NATS persistence is optional but recommended for production use
+- All hex-encoded values in responses are lowercase
+- Timestamps are Unix timestamps in milliseconds